swiftly-solution/documentation/src/docs/scripting/events/gameevents/onplayerstatsupdated.md

 ---

 # OnPlayerStatsUpdated
-This event is triggered when player_stats_updated is triggered
+This event is triggered when player_stats_updated is triggered.
 ::: tabs
 @tab Lua
 ```lua